fogus/spiel/pyramidenspiel/minimax/README.markdown

 ![wheel](https://farm8.staticflickr.com/7389/16396477608_008d812ce8_z_d.jpg)

 The cards comprising the wheel should all be the same except for one, called the *vault*.
-Finally, from a Treehouse set take four trios and randomly distribute the pyramids amongst all cards but the vault, two to each card.
+Finally, from a Treehouse set take four trios and randomly distribute the pyramids amongst all cards but the vault, three to each card.

 The game is ready to begin.